 A yoga therapist is an experienced yoga teacher who has undergone post-graduate training in western medical conditions, interview and assessment skills, as well as the advanced application of yoga philosophy and techniques as therapy.

 The holistic framework for yoga therapy is the five ‘Koshas‘, the levels of being; physical body, breath and vital energy, thinking / feeling mind, intuitive wisdom and Awareness / Consciousness.

 Within this framework, the models used to determine the imbalances are:

 • the principal prana vayus – the breathing mechanism and circulation of prana

-• the gunas - awareness and wisdom of energy use
+• the gunas – awareness and wisdom in how we use energy

 • the Ayurvedic doshas – body / personality type and imbalances